 As you can see from the following graph, which compares the 2009 returns for the 3 funds, it pays to compare the different funds:

-Hence, to maximize investment returns with index funds, you should:
+Hence, to maximize investment returns with index funds:

 - Pick the asset classes that you think will do best over your investment horizon;